Eschatologue/CM_wiki/docs/gameplay/phb/abilities/index.md

 # The Six Abilities

-All creatures–characters and monsters–have six abilities that measure physical and mental charateristics, as shown on the Ability Description table.
+All creatures-characters and monsters-have six abilities that measure physical and mental charateristics, as shown on the Ability Description table.

 ##### Ability Descriptions